 To work on a ladder for less than an hour, for example, would only require the worker to have been given appropriate instructions for their task.
 Their relevant training, in this case, would only constitute a demonstration of how to tie a ladder securely, and the proper way to climb it safely while carrying their tools up it.

 More technically complicated tasks would include things such as setting up scaffolding.
-For things like this, the worker carrying out the job requires the proper kind of evidence of competency is required. i.e. Scaffold Inspection Training or Rooftop Awareness.
+For things like this, the worker carrying out the job requires the proper kind of evidence of competency is required. i.e. Working at Height Awareness or Manual Handling of Inanimate Objects.

 Working at Height Training schemes and accreditation for this kind of work can be found in various places, and serve as the primary method through which competency is demonstrated.

-TutorCare offer a Working at Height Awareness course either on site or at a number of national training centres.
+TutorCare offers a Working at Height Awareness course either on-site or at a number of national training centres.
 For those seeking dedicated support with less flexible time, we now offer an online version of the course – Working At Heights E-learning.

-We also offer PASMA (Prefabricated Access Supplier and Manufacturers Association) courses including the PASMA Standard training course, PASMA Low Level training (the safe moving, assembly and dismantal of low level access units) and PASMA Management.
+We also offer PASMA (Prefabricated Access Supplier and Manufacturers Association) courses including the PASMA Standard training course, PASMA Low-Level training (the safe moving, assembly and dismantling of low-level access units) and PASMA Management.

-Gantry crane training – Gain the skills and knowledge to become an overhead gantry crane operator.
+Gantry crane training (see Working at Height training) – Gain the skills and knowledge to become an overhead gantry crane operator.